Tess-y/RootCards/README.md

 ### Uncommons
 - Battle Rage (By Tess)-- Adds 10% extra health, and buffs your dmage and movement speed every time you get hurt during a round.
 - Down?Up?
 Here (By Tess)-- Gives you the ability to flip your gravity by pressing jump.
 Will also flip it automaticly if your hight doesn't change for to long.
-- Quick Shield (By Lilirg)-- Reduces your block cooldown by 50% but makes it so your block only stops 50% bullet damage.
+- Quick Shield (By Lilith)-- Reduces your block cooldown by 50% but makes it so your block only stops 50% bullet damage.

 ### Rares
 - One Hit Wonder (By Tess)-- Sets your health to basicly 0, but makes your attacks kill on hit.